ahmedelbatrawy123/test-ais/README.md

 * Didn't use Resilienc4j lib to achive Circuit breaker, Retry ,Rate limiter ,Bulkhead ,Time Limiter
 * missing some validation
 * Didn't use discovery server to allocate sensor service make it static
+* Didn't write test most of test are integration test